TeeJungle ships internationally! Please make sure to double check you've entered the correct address at checkout to avoid delays :)

 The only countries we are unfortunately limited from shipping to are Cuba, Iran, Iraq, Crimea, Syria, and North Korea.
-This is a legal constraint on our shipping centres side.
+This is a legal constraint on our shipping department side.
 Sorry about this, we do love everyone!.

 There are two different types of returns.
 Either a shipping carrier will return an order (e.g they were unable to deliver it due to issues like an incorrect address being supplied), or you, the customer will.